observatorium/rndr/README.md

   * `helm` tries to solve both templating and deployment. `rndr` believes in `do one thing and do it well` UNIX philosophy and focuses on templating part only.
   * `rndr` allows to render resources or operator that will operate those resources (thanks to [`locutus`](https://github.com/brancz/locutus) project)
+  * `rndr` aims to have stable, backward and forward compatible API for your templates (using protobuf).
+That's hard with helm charts.
+  * `rndr` allows to use more advanced templating then just Go Templating.

 ## Credits